Somos Panamá

 El Montuno

-This national costume is worn by men during festivities, national celebrations and particularly when performing traditional dances together with women wearing Polleras.
-A Montuno consists of a white long-sleeve shirt and closed neck (Camisilla), black long pants, traditional hand-woven straw hat with black lines (Sombrero Pinta'o), small bag hanging on the left side of the body (Chacara) and black and white shoes (Chinelas).
+The Montuno, a traditional costume worn by male Panamanians during festivities and national celebrations, represents their pride in their cultural heritage and their deep connection to the country's traditions.
+This elegant attire consists of a white long-sleeved shirt with a closed neck (Camisilla), black long pants, a traditional hand-woven straw hat with black lines (Sombrero Pinta'o), a small bag hanging on the left side of the body (Chacara), and black and white shoes (Chinelas).

 Guna & Mola